-ACS Skills Assessment Australia – Expert Help for ICT Professionals
+ACS Australia Skill Assessment – For ICT Professionals

 Planning to migrate to Australia as an ICT professional?
 You’ll need a positive ACS Skills Assessment Australia to support your skilled visa application.
 Whether you’re applying for a Subclass 189, 190, or 491 visa, the Australian Computer Society (ACS) is the official assessing authority for IT and computing occupations.